UMM-CSci-Systems/Command-line-introduction-pre-lab/README.md

 one's coverage of a concept (e.g., pipes) doesn't make a lot of sense, have a look at how it's covered in one of the other tutorials.

-There are also quite a few "cheatsheets" online and you might see if you find something of that variety that works for you.
+There are also quite a few "cheat sheets" online and you might see if you find something of that variety that works for you.
 They inevitably have to leave a lot out so they all have some kind of bias.
 Some are aimed more at beginners, for example, where others are really intended as references for more experienced sysadmins.
 The [Linux Commands Cheat Sheet from PhoenixNAP](https://phoenixnap.com/kb/linux-commands-cheat-sheet) is fairly comprehensive and organized well.

 Alternatively, if you prefer videos/screencasts, ["Linux Tutorial – Basic Command Line" video](https://www.youtube.com/watch?v=cBokz0LTizk) is just over 20 minutes and really does start from the absolute beginning.